PengZeYan/MSO-Player/README_EN.md

 ### Requirements
 - Unity 2019.4 or later
-- Supported platforms: Windows, macOS, Linux, Android
+- Supported platforms: Windows, Linux, Android

 ### Installation
 1. Import the MSO-Player folder into your Unity project